-Sources: Company reports and Moody's Investors Service
+Sources: Company reports and Moody's Ratings

+Exhibit 6

-Exhibit 6 SCB's regulatory total capital requirements for 2022 As a percentage of RWA
+SCB's regulatory total capital requirements for 2023

+As a percentage of RWA

-Sources: Company and Moody's Investors Service
+Sources: Company and Moody's Ratings

-Profitability is sound, but is constrained by slower repricing of assets
+Profitability is sound, but suffered from slower repricing of assets during 2023

-The baa2 assigned score for Profitability is in line with the initial score.
-It incorporates our expectation that SCB will be able to grow its return on assets towards prior-year levels following an expected setback in 2023.
+The baa3 assigned score for Profitability is one notch above the initial score of ba1.
+It incorporates our expectation that SCB will be able to grow its return on assets towards prior-year levels following the expected setback in 2023 and following pricing measured implemented late last year.

-In light of the interest rate increases in 2022 and higher inflation, SCB reported a lower pretax profit of €444 million for 2022, compared with €533 million for 2021.
-That profit was fully transferred to its German holding company under the existing profit and loss transfer agreement.
-SCB's local GAAP pretax income was hurt by a decrease in net interest and net fee and commission income to €1,015 million and €163 million in 2022, respectively, from €1,045 million and €182 million in 2021, respectively.
+In 2023, SCB's local GAAP pretax income was hurt by a decrease in net interest and net fee and commission income to €945 million and €107 million, from €1,015 million and €163 million in 2022, respectively.
 The decline was mostly driven by the higher interest the bank had to almost immediately pay to its customers for funding its lending business, while its fixed-rate loans only repriced at a slower speed.
-Operating expenses increased only moderately to €803 million in 2022 (2021: €779 million) and loan loss provisions of €112 million stood slightly below the previous year (2021: €134 million).
+Operating expenses increased only moderately while loan loss provisions of €217 million stood significantly above the previous year (2022: €112 million), mainly owing to a lack of recovery for instalment loans as well as additions to specific allowances in the corporate client business.